-Register now for biological control for greenhouse growers summer course
+Register now for biological control for greenhouse growers online course

-Registration for the summer session of the Biological Control for Greenhouse Growers Course in Michigan State University Extension’s College of Knowledge is now open.
-Growers or other interested professionals can sign up until May 31, 2017, and will have from June 1 through Aug.
-31, 2017, to complete the course.
+Registration for the winter session of the Biological Control for Greenhouse Growers Course in Michigan State University Extension’s College of Knowledge is now open.
+The College of Knowledge Online Series was the 2017 National Award Winning Commercial Horticulture Program from the National Association of County Agricultural Agents.
+Growers or other interested professionals can participate in the upcoming series of this award-winning program by signing up until Nov.
+30, 2017.
 Sign up now!

 There are currently three online modules of the Floriculture College of Knowledge.
-A total of 133 people have taken the Biological Control of Greenhouse Growers course from nine countries, including 24 U.S. states and 12 counties of Michigan.
-In the most recent session, which ended January 2017, 81 percent of respondents intended to make a change in their pest management practices as a result of the course.
+A total of 159 people have taken the Biological Control of Greenhouse Growers course from 12 countries, including 24 U.S. states and 13 counties of Michigan.
+These participants represent 59.2 million square feet of greenhouse production area throughout the U.S. and the world.
+In the most recent session, which ended August 2017, 72 percent of respondents intended to make a change in their pest management practices as a result of the course.

-MSU Extension and Kansas State University Extension are now offering a summer term of the new non-credit, pre-recorded online course on biological control.
+MSU Extension and Kansas State University Extension are offering the non-credit, pre-recorded online course on biological control twice a year.
 The course is intended for greenhouse growers and others interested in learning about the fundamental concepts of biological control and the challenges and opportunities associated with a biological control pest management program.
 The content of the course covers introductory materials to more advanced concepts such as utilizing banker plants.
 The cost to take the course is $129.

 The course includes four hours of pre-recorded lectures divided into six units on topics on biological control systems.
 The first two units of the course cover an overview of the challenges and opportunities of biological control, how biological control systems work, factors to consider when developing your program, the methodology of scouting, the commercially available biological control agents sold in the U.S. and provides benchmark release rates and facts useful to those releasing biological control agents in the greenhouse.